-Flying while fat can be a rather unpleasant experience.
+Fat people on planes can have rather unpleasant experiences.
 When overweight passengers need to fly, they come across a variety of obstacles: from plane design to fat-shaming.
 But do plus-size travelers really need to associate airlines with nightmares?
 Is it even possible to enjoy flying while fat?

 To some extent, we can all agree that airline policies of packing passengers in planes like sardines in cans are not fair.
 The extra legroom seats are the most sought-after section of the plane, securing extra profit for companies.
 But we should all be assigned more than just minimal space when flying.